RT-LOC/docs/docs/getstarted/README.md

 # Getting started
 In order to get started, you will need hardware nodes such as anchors and tags.
 You can purchase them from us or even from other vendors.
-We support a range of hardware, including Decawaves DWM1001 based boards.
+We support a range of hardware, including Decawave's DWM1001 based boards.
 Before we can get started, you need to know which setup type you need.
 We offer 3 setup types:
  - [Basic Positioning](/getstarted/basic_positioning_getting_started.html) (RTLS introduction kit)
  - [Pro Positioning](/getstarted/pro_positioning_getting_started.html) (Pro RTLS kit)